APEC Peru 2016

-APEC Peru 2016 (APEC Perú 2016) was the XXVIII year-long hosting of Asia-Pacific Economic Cooperation (APEC) meetings in Peru, which was culminate with the XXIV APEC Economic Leaders' Meeting in 19–20 November 2016 in Lima.
+APEC Peru 2016 (APEC Perú 2016) was the XXVIII year-long hosting of Asia-Pacific Economic Cooperation (APEC) meetings in Peru, which culminated with the XXIV APEC Economic Leaders' Meeting in 19–20 November 2016 in Lima.
 It marked the second time Peru played host to the APEC, previously hosting in 2008.

 Agenda

 Four priority areas were laid out as topics to be discussed for the 2016 APEC summit.
 These are Human Capital Development, Upgrading SMEs, Regional Food Market, and Regional Economic Integration Agenda.
 These subjects were chosen to build upon on the discussions from the previous APEC summit in the Philippines.

 Branding

 President Ollanta Humala and Foreign Minister Ana María Sánchez unveils the logo of the APEC Summit.

 On 29 January 2016, the Peruvian President Ollanta Humala said that the theme of the APEC Summit is "Quality Growth and Human Development".
 The architecture of the ancient city of Caral serves as the inspiration for the official logo of the APEC summit.